 Recommendations will be available to Carrefour City starting December, with a scheduled expansion to Carrefour Contact and Express in early 2021.

-If you are interested in Operations projects, check our other articles related to the subject!
+If you are interested in data projects check our other articles related to the subject!